What Is It and Should I Encourage My Child to Use It?

 We don’t believe children need to progress through developmental stages in spelling, this only happens in the absence of adequate instruction…

 With proper guidance, children can learn to spell simple words correctly as soon as they learn how to read them.
-We’ve described how this can be done in the first of this series of articles.
+We’ve described how this can be done in our spelling with phonics article.
 And children can learn to spell more complex words correctly as their phonics skills increase as we described in a subsequent article.

 We haven’t seen any evidence to support the claim that teaching young children how to spell can inhibit their developmental growth…